 - Physical fitness therapy as a means of supporting your desire for a healthy lifestyle

-- Experiential treatments such as art or music therapy for the nonverbal expression of thoughts and feelings
+- Experiential therapy programs such as art or music therapy for the nonverbal expression of thoughts and feelings

-- Group adventure therapy that encourages you to practice coping mechanisms, which you learned in psychotherapy
+- Adventure therapy that encourages you to practice coping mechanisms, which you learned in psychotherapy

 Getting Help Today